IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/05_Updating/00_igGrid_Updating.md

 > When combo editor is configured in the Updating feature the `igCombo` script file (infragistics.ui.combo.js) should also be referenced on the page.
 >
 > When date picker editor is configured in the Updating feature the jQuery UI Datepicker control (and its localization file) should also be referenced on the page.
+> When time picker editor is configured in the Updating feature the jQuery UI Timepicker control (and its localization file) should also be referenced on the page.

 ## <a id="enable"></a> Enabling Updating